NN-7/Vigenere/README.md

-# Vigenere
-Vigenere Cipherer &amp; Decipherer
+# Vigenère Cipherer &amp; Decipherer

 A simple program to generate ciphers and deciphers of the Vigenère cipher.
 It took me about 4 hours to make in total.
 2.5 hours of which were spent on the cipher functions.
 The decipher was